2013 – 2014 DRESS CODE

 The Dress Code adopted by the Happy Valley School Board is designed to help encourage a wholesome learning environment, to provide safety, and discourage negative influences.

-Student attire, accessories and appearance must be modest and avoid creating a distraction.
-Clothing must not have inappropriate language, pictures, images, or representations of negative, unwholesome or controversial subject matter, such as gangs, violence, skulls, skeletons, or anti-social messages or actions.
-Clothing should be clean, neat, in good repair, and fit properly.
+Student appearance, outer attire, and accessories must be modest and avoid creating a distraction.
+Clothing must be gender appropriate, clean, neat, in good repair, and fit properly at all times.
 Baggy, saggy, excessively tight, worn, torn or frayed clothing or accessories may not be worn.
 These standards apply to “free dress” or special theme days, as well as uniforms.

 Shorts, skorts, skirts and hem length of dresses or jumpers must be at least mid-thigh in length and have a “finished” hemline.

 Hair should be neatly groomed and clean.
-Distracting hairstyles are not permitted, including, but not limited to: unnatural colors; Mohawks; spikes; cut or shaved designs; partially shaved; shaggy or excessively unkempt hair.
+Distracting hairstyles are not permitted, including, but not limited to: unnatural colors; Mohawks; “fauxhawks,” spikes; cut or shaved designs; partially shaved or cut; shaggy or excessively unkempt hair.
 Hair must not hang below eyebrows or impair normal vision.
 Boys’ hair should not fall below the bottom of the shirt collar line, be pinned up or worn in a ponytail.

-Jewelry may be worn by girls, with earrings in/on the ears only.
+Jewelry, makeup and nail polish: Girls may wear earrings in/on the ears only.
 Girls in grades 5 and 6 only may wear lightly applied makeup.
 Nail polish may not be black or dark purple.
-Boys may not wear earrings.
-Body piercing, other than girls’ earrings, may not be visible on exposed areas of the body.
+Boys may not wear earrings, makeup or nail polish.
+Piercing, other than girls’ earrings, may not be visible on exposed areas of the body.

 Tattoos, transfers, writing or markings on exposed areas of the skin are not permitted.

 Enforcement: Students out of dress code may not attend class.
 Parents are responsible for ensuring that their children are properly dressed for school each day, and will need to bring proper attire to school for their student if the student is out of dress code.
 Since no dress code can address all of the changing fads in clothing and attire, the final decision regarding dress code issues rests with the administration.

 Parents and students sign the dress code as part of the enrollment agreement each year.
 Thanks for helping keep us all focused on learning, and maintaining a positive, safe environment for everyone.